 Step 2: Sowing the Seeds

 - Now, it’s time to plant the seeds.
-Take some seeds and spread them on the surface but you need not bury them or press hard.
+Take some seeds and spread them on the surface, but you need not bury or press them hard.

 - Cover the pot or tray with a plastic bag or glass as soon as seedlings appear to ensure no moisture loss.
 The bag will maintain humidity.